 These “missing” electrons in the semiconductor lattice are affectionately called “holes” and since the absence of a negatively charged electron can be considered equivalent to a positively charged particle, silicon doped in this way is known as a positive-type semiconductor.

 When these dissimilar semiconductor materials are assembled together with conductors, the arrangement becomes a light-sensitive PN junction semiconductor that sets up an electric field in the region of the junction and which we know commonly as a photovoltaic solar cell.
 Thus when similar such solar cells or PV’s are combined into solar panels, it results in a much higher electricity generating capacity.

 Photovoltaic Solar Cell Construction

-So How do Solar Cell turn Photons into Electrons
+So How do Photovoltaics turn Photons into Electrons

 The electrons freed by the interaction of the sunlight with the semiconductor material creates an electron flow as the free electrons move together around an external circuit.
 The generation of electrical power requires both voltage and current.
 So in order to produce power, the PV cell must generate voltage as well as the current provided by the flow of electrons.

 The photovoltaics cell voltage is provided by the internal electric field set up by the PN junction.
 This photovoltaic cell junction can be thought of as a small battery producing a fixed output voltage of about 0.5 to 0.6 volts.